madmolecularman/JMG_Puritz_Lab_Notebook/protocols/EecSeq_adapter_design_walkthrough_v1.md

 * Y-inline-SaIIa_v2:
     >3' T*CAGCT(cut site)GNNNNNNNTCTAGCCTTCTCGCAGCACATCCCTTTCTCAC 5'

 In these sequences the "N's" are any nucleotide and we have 7 of them inside of this custom adapter.
 This "N" section as a unique sequence that can readily identify unique libraries.
 The cut site that is specific for the SAII restriction enzyme is labeled.
-The specific nucleotide seuqeunce is G/TCGAC with the slash being the cut site for the enzyme.
+The specific nucleotide sequence is G/TCGAC with the slash being the cut site for the enzyme.

 So how might these two oligonucleotides align?